Georgia

 Keli Plateau → Kvemo Okrokana → Tbilisi

 In the morning, we pack up camp and start our descent from the plateau toward the valley.
-First, we'll hit gentle grassy slopes with rocky ridges, then turn onto a steep slope with switchbacks.
-After that, we hit the road along the Truso mouth and head down to Kvemo Okrokana, where our journey ends.
+First, we'll hit gentle grassy slopes with rocky ridges, then turn onto a steep switchback trail.
+From there, we hit the road along the Truso riverbed and head down to Kvemo Okrokana, where our trek ends.

-Water is limited.
-Reliable sources on the route – Lake Kelitsadi and the Esikomi River.
+Water is scarce.
+Reliable sources on the trail – Lake Kelitsadi and the Esikomi River.
 We recommend carrying 4–5 liters from the start until you reach the lake; snowfields along the way are for emergencies only and require a filter.

 Border zone.
-The route passes close to the South Ossetia boundary line.
-The descent from the lake toward Ketrisi runs right along the edge.
-We'll stick to the correct pass and direction to make sure we don't wander off-course.
+The route runs close to the South Ossetia boundary line.
+The descent from the lake toward Ketrisi stays right on the edge.
+Stick to the correct pass and direction so you don't wander off-course.

 What to bring